 Breast Cancer Risk

 Women with dense breasts have a higher chance of getting breast cancer.
-The more dense your breasts are, the higher your risk.
+The denser your breasts are the higher your risk.
 Scientists don’t know for sure why this is true.
 Breast cancer patients who have dense breasts are not more likely to die from breast cancer than patients with non-dense (fatty) breasts.